benhook1013/space-game/PLAN.md

 - **Setup** – basic project scaffolding runs in the browser with placeholder assets
 - **Core Loop** – player moves and shoots, one enemy type, basic scoring
-- **Polish** – starfield background, sound effects, and local high score
+- **Polish** – deterministic world-space starfield, sound effects, and local high score

 Detailed tasks for each milestone live in [milestone-setup.md](milestone-setup.md),